 Looking for a freelance copywriter who meets your requirements can be a challenge.
-You want to be sure the person can do the work to a high standard while staying within your budget.
-Here we look at what a freelance copywriter does as well as freelance copywriting rates.
+You’ll want to be sure the person you choose can do the work to a high standard while staying within your budget.
+Here we look at what a freelance copywriter does as well as freelance copywriting rates in Australia.

 Misconceptions about freelance copywriters